- Why are there differences in prices?

 At this time, EKU Housing is not offering single-gender halls.
 However most Co-Ed buildings are single gender by floor.

-Unless assigned to an Academic Year Hall (Grand Campus, Walters, or South Hall), students will not have access to rooms during Thanksgiving, Winter Break, and Spring Break.
+Unless assigned to an Break Hall (Grand Campus, Keene, Martin, South, and Walters), students will not have access to rooms during Thanksgiving, Winter Break, and Spring Break.
 We encourage students to take valuables home during breaks; however, they are not required to move everything out until the end of the academic year in May.
+Break Housing does not include the Summer Semesters.

-Residence halls will be closed and rooms may not be occupied during Thanksgiving, Winter and Spring Breaks, except in one of the designated Academic Year Hall (Grand Campus, Walters, or South Hall).
-If you are sure your student will need to stay for break periods, we strongly encourage your student to request the Academic Year Hall preference on his or her application.
+Residence halls will be closed and rooms may not be occupied during Thanksgiving, Winter and Spring Breaks, except in one of the designated Break Hall (Grand Campus, Keene, Martin, South, and Walters).
+If you are sure your student will need to stay for break periods, we strongly encourage your student to indicate the need for Break Housing on his or her application.
+Break Housing does not include the Summer Semesters.

 Unless the conditions of the university's residency requirement are met, your student is responsible for filling out a Verification of Living with Parents form to verify this and have the charge removed from their account.
 This form must be submitted BEFORE classes commence.
 Verification forms submitted after classes begin will see charges reduced according to the university's refund schedule.
 EKU's Colonel Compass lists all deadlines associated with each term.